scale-lab/BACS/README.md

 regression_test is a test script that sweeps across all benchmarks.

-To produce the accurate results for each benchmark
+To produce the accurate results for each benchmark:

 iverilog bench_test.v bench.v
 ./a.out > res_accurate

-To produce the approximate results for each benchmark
+To produce the approximate results for each benchmark:

 iverilog bench_test.v bench_approx.v
 ./a.out > res_approx

-To compare the results
+To compare the results:

 python3 ./bench_qor res_accurate res_approx